 If you become disabled and unable to make your premium payments, a disability waiver of premium rider protects your insurance coverage.
 From the time you are deemed totally disabled (the definition of “totally disabled” varies by insurance carrier, so check to make sure you know how your insurance company defines disability) you no longer have to pay premiums if you have the correct waiver of premium rider attached to your insurance product.
-If your disability ends, you go back to paying your regular premium.
+If your disability ends and the policyholder recovers, you go back to paying your regular premium.
 If your disability continues for the duration of your life, you discontinue premium payments for life—but your insurance benefits remain the same.

-With a disability waiver of premium rider, you’ll have peace of mind knowing that the cash value in your whole life insurance policy will continue to grow as though you were still paying your premium, your death benefit will remain intact, you still have liquidity and tax advantages, and you can still use the policy loan feature provided by your mutual insurance company.
-Most mutual insurance companies and Wealth Strategists strongly suggest this type of life insurance rider on a whole life policy.
+With a disability waiver of premium rider, you’ll have peace of mind knowing that the cash value in your whole life insurance policy will continue to grow even if you stop paying premiums, your death benefit will remain intact, you still have liquidity and tax advantages, and you can still use the policy loan feature provided by your mutual insurance company.
+Most mutual insurance companies and Wealth Strategists strongly suggest this type of life insurance rider on a whole life policy for the insured person.
 It’s the ultimate insurance for your insurance.

-Also known as a living benefit rider or terminal illness rider, this life insurance rider provides a portion of your death benefit to you if you become terminally ill.
+Also known as a living benefit rider or terminal illness rider, this life insurance rider provides a portion of your death benefit to the insured person if you become terminally ill.
 Depending on the insurance carrier, chronic illness may also fall in this category—or under the disability waiver of premium rider.
 Check with your Wealth Strategist or insurance company to find out exactly what is covered.

 The accelerated death benefit rider is useful for helping families cover medical bills, hospice care, or any other outstanding financial needs while you are still alive.
 The benefit is typically paid out in one lump sum and the remainder of your death benefit will go to your designated beneficiaries.
 Essentially it’s a cash advance on your death benefit.

 With an accidental death benefit rider, if your death is deemed an accident (again, definitions vary depending on your insurance carrier) your beneficiaries may receive double or even triple the amount of your death benefit.
-Sometimes this is referred to as double indemnity.
+Sometimes this premium provision is referred to as double indemnity.
 With whole life insurance policies or other policies that have a large death benefit, this rider can amount to a significant increase in money for your loved ones to take care of the financial strain of your passing

 Should you opt to add an accidental death benefit rider to your insurance policy?
 Ultimately it depends on the cost of the premium and the amount of increased death benefit your beneficiaries will receive.
 Speak with a Wealth Strategist or your insurance carrier to discuss your individual case.

 In addition to the death benefit of your insurance policy, the family income rider provides additional money to your loved ones.
-It can be structured as one lump sum (which is usually how the death benefit is distributed) or in a series of installments over time.
+From many insurers, it can be structured as one lump sum (which is usually how the death benefit is distributed) or in a series of installments over time.
 The primary purpose of this life insurance rider is to supplement the income your family has lost with your passing and simplify their financial decisions in their time of need.
 Typically this rider is purchased if the policyholder is the primary breadwinner in the family.

 Unlike an annuity, the family income rider doesn’t provide income in perpetuity.
 Eventually the payments stop, dependent upon how the rider is structured and the premiums paid.
 This rider is often structured to provide a spouse with income until he/she can start taking retirement and/or social security benefits, or providing income to support children until they are grown.

 Child term riders are ideal for families who utilize the Perpetual Wealth Strategy, also known as the family banking system or cash flow banking.
-By adding this life insurance rider onto a parent’s policy, the child has an opportunity to hold a whole life insurance policy with the lowest possible premium as an adult.
+By adding this life insurance rider onto a parent’s policy, the child has both financial protection and an opportunity to hold a whole life insurance policy with the lowest possible premium as an adult.

 Like the child term rider, a spouse rider (also known as a spouse level term insurance rider) covers the spouse of the policyholder for a specified term.
 If the spouse passes away within the term, a death benefit is paid.
 Otherwise, when the predetermined term comes to an end, the term insurance can be converted into a permanent insurance policy without the need for an additional medical exam.